DDDCR/DIANN_on_Puhti/README.md

       * `OUTPUT_DIR`: Full path to your project's `output` folder.
       * `LIB_FILE`: Full path to the main spectral library you want to use.
       * `FASTA_FILE`: Full path to the FASTA file for your search.
-      * `DIANN_SEARCH_PARAMS`: A single line containing all the command-line flags for your DIA-NN search (check Parameter Reference).
+      * `DIANN_PARAMS`: A single line containing all the command-line flags for your DIA-NN search (check Parameter Reference).

     **Note: Cluster resource settings (CPUs, memory, time) are pre-set in the master script for consistency.**